codio/site/source/docs/content/authoring/guides/collapse.html.md

 full_width: true
 ---

-You can expand and collapse the section list by clicking the 'Hamburger' icon in the header area.
+You can expand and collapse the section list by clicking the **Hamburger** icon in the header area.

 This works in both Edit and Play modes.